ThJohn60/ImmoCRM/README.md

 # ImmoCRM
 ImmoCRM is a software for German real estate agents.
-They can manage their customer data (addresses, real estates, orders) with calendar and an income overview.
+The software enables them to manage customer data (addresses, properties, orders) and includes a calendar and an income overview.

 The software uses the following Components:

-Components with Eclipse Public License - v 2.0 and Eclipse Distribution License v.
+Components under Eclipse Public License - v 2.0 and Eclipse Distribution License v.
 1.0

 	EclipseLink 2.7.4
 	https://www.eclipse.org/eclipselink/